zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ##### z/OSMF Authentication Provider

-The `z/OSMF Authentication Provider` allows API Gateway to authenticate with the z/OSMF service.
+The `z/OSMF Authentication Provider` allows the API Gateway to authenticate with the z/OSMF service.
 The user needs z/OSMF access in order to authenticate.

 Use the following properties of API Gateway to enable the `z/OSMF Authentication Provider`:
 ```